sundharwinston/JavascriptGrammer/views/Evaluation2/algorithm-pseudocode.md

 `Anonymous function :`

 If The function name is omitted then the function is called as Anonymous function. for example.

+- If the program no name is needed and the function is only ever called in one place, then don't need for declaring a function with name.
+- The code looks readable when the developer/tester testing the code.
+Because the function in inline you didn't go and find the function definition and all.

 ## 16. List the differences between named function and assigning functions to variable with
 examples